madisonmassie/Final_Project/README.md

 ## Overview
 Glass is a fascinating substance: a solid material with the molecular structure of a liquid.
 Glass occurs naturally in the world, usually as the byproduct of a natural phenomenon like molten lava or a lightning or meteor strike.
 Humans have been making glass since about 3600 BC, and initially used it for decoration and food storage/serving.
-Today, glass is used around the world in many different chemical variations and in many different industries (medicine, technology, crime scene forensics, and construction, to name a few).
-The word glass mostly refers to materials that are at least 70% silicate, but the presence or absence of other materials such as barium, iron, calcium, and sodium create different types, or classes, of glass which share physical properties.
+Today, glass is used around the world in many different chemical variations and in many different industries (medicine, technology, building construction, and construction, to name a few).
+The word "glass" usually refers to materials that are at least 70% silicate, but the presence or absence of other materials such as barium, iron, calcium, and sodium create different types, or classes, of glass which share physical properties.
+Classifying glass means being able to predict its physical qualities from its chemical makeup, as well as being able to figure out its source from its physical qualities.

 ## Project Description
-  Our objective was to create and compare models that could be used to predict a glass's type why you used the techniques you used
+  Our objective was to create and compare models that could be used to predict a glass's type, and to discover which model is most accurate.
+The dataset came from the University of California Naval XXX via Kaggle (https://www.kaggle.com/uciml/glass), and is comprised of 10 columns:
+  1-Refractive Index
+  2-9 Substances
+  10-Class (Type 1–7)

+  How many of each type are in the dataset?
+Since xxxx, we chose to test multi-classification models which would perform decently with imbalanced data.

 ## Key Topics/Table of Contents